ENG-Khalid-2/Mug-Door-Object-Recognition/README.md

 I used the generated code from the Teachable Machine, and tested it on Google Colab:

-- First code test:
+- Code test:
   <img src="code_pic 1.png" width="500">

-- Final code test:
+- The result :
   <img src="code_pic 2.png" width="500">
 ---